SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 Their Environmental Objectives include:

-1. To monitor targets for energy, water, and waste reduction(rui da ke shen) in our offices,
+1. To monitor targets for energy, water, and waste reduction(rui da ke shen) in their offices,
 2. To champion environmental and sustainability(**se si bi na bi le ti**) initiatives(**yi li ti li fu si**) that reduce our  environmental impact; encouraging others in our communities and sharing  what we learn along the way,
 3. To support positive environmental changes throughout the New Zealand Electricity Supply Industry,
 4. To create a company culture of environmental awareness and sustainability.